vdiaz1x/CryptoApp/README.md

 ## MVP

--Data Visualization of the users cryptocurrency portfolio
+- Data Visualization of the users cryptocurrency portfolio

--Using an external API (CoinMarketCap and CryptoCurrency NewsAPI) to render information around the user's portfolio
+- Using an external API (CoinMarketCap and CryptoCurrency NewsAPI) to render information around the user's portfolio

--Having User Authentication (User-Only no strangers allowed because of sensitive data)
+- Having User Authentication (User-Only no strangers allowed because of sensitive data)

--CRUD around people commenting about their investments on their portfolio (Creating comments around their coin,

-editing/updating those comments, deleting the comments they disregard around their coin, and reading their comments)
+- CRUD around people commenting about their investments on their portfolio (Creating comments around their coin, editing/updating those comments, deleting the comments they disregard around their coin, and reading their comments)

 ## USER STORIES